Chapter 1. Introduction to cloud-init

 You can override a module’s frequency when you configure the module or by using the command line.

-1.4. cloud-init acts upon user data, metadata, and vendor data
+2.4. cloud-init acts upon user data, metadata, and vendor data

 • User data includes directives you specify in the cloud.cfg file and in the cloud.cfg.d directory, for example, user data can include files to run, packages to install, and shell scripts.
-Refer to the cloud-init Documentation section User-Data Formats for information on the types of user data that cloud-init allows.
+Refer to the cloud-init Documentation section User-Data Formats for information about the types of user data that cloud-init allows.

 • Metadata includes data associated with a specific datasource, for example, metadata can include a server name and instance ID.
 If you are using a specific cloud platform, the platform determines where your instances find user data and metadata.
 Your platform may require that you add metadata and user data to an HTTP service; in this case, when cloud-init runs it consumes metadata and user data from the HTTP service.